laupiFrpar/dev-desktop/README.md

 # Install a web development machine

-This repo contains scripts to set up an OS X or Linux computer for web development, and to keep it up to date.
+This repo contains scripts to set up an OS X computer for web development, and to keep it up to date.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.

 ## Install